DUBAI: For Kash Shaikh, it is all about “bringing people together.”

-Chairman and chief executive officer of Baseball United, the first-ever professional baseball league focused on the Middle East and Indian subcontinent, Shaikh told Arab News: “For us, me, and everyone on our leadership team, we’re all lifelong baseball fans.
+Chairman and Chief Executive Officer of Baseball United, the first-ever professional baseball league focused on the Middle East and Indian subcontinent, Shaikh told Arab News: “Everyone on our leadership team is a lifelong baseball fan.

 “We’ve been connected to the game, either as executives or players or fans, for really our whole life.
 We have a collective 500 years of baseball experience within our leadership team.

 “About a year-and-a-half ago, we all came together with this idea, this vision to grow the game of baseball.
 And as we were thinking through the potential opportunities with the game, what we realised pretty quickly was that the biggest opportunity for growth was international.
 And the best place for that growth would be the Middle East and South Asia, for a few reasons.”

 He referred to his target region as “the epicenter of bat and ball sports,” with more than 1 billion cricket fans.

 Shaikh said: “It’s also a region that’s fully embracing sport and investing in sport.
 Dubai, and the UAE is a big example, so too is Saudi Arabia, Qatar, obviously, and other countries throughout the region.